 Brass and Bronze wound strings are both generally referred to as Bronze strings in the music industry.
 Both of these strings are used on acoustic flattop guitars.
 Brass is an alloy of Copper and Zinc, while Bronze is an alloy of Copper and Tin.

 80 / 20 designated strings are 80 percent Copper and 20 percent Zinc.
 Similarly, 60 / 40 designated strings are 60 percent Copper and 40 percent Zinc.
-More the percentage of Zinc, brighter is the sound of the string.
+The more the percentage of Zinc, the brighter the sound of the string.

-Strings called as Phosphor Bronze are the true bronze strings.
+Strings called Phosphor Bronze are true bronze strings.
 They have 90% percent Copper and 10% Tin.
 A small fraction of phosphorous is added to increase the life of the strings, even though it increases the cost.
-In terms of sound, Phosphor strings is warmest and softest, 80/20 is midway while 60/40 is the coldest and most bright.
+In terms of sound, Phosphor strings are warmest and softest, 80/20 is midway while 60/40 is the coldest and most bright.

 Nickel Wound Strings

-Pure Nickel strings have warm an mellower sound than Steel or Nickel plated strings, making them more suitable for classic rock, Jazz or Blues music.
+Pure Nickel strings have a warm and mellower sound than Steel or Nickel plated strings, making them more suitable for classic rock, Jazz, or Blues music.

-Nickel strings are much less resonant then bronze strings, if used on acoustic guitar without any sort of amplification.
+Nickel strings are much less resonant than bronze strings if used on acoustic guitar without any sort of amplification.
 If a pickup is placed on an acoustic guitar, it will only work properly, if we have Nickel or Copper plated strings.

 Compound Strings

-The construction of compound string set is as follows:
+The construction of the compound string set is as follows:

 The compound strings are better for beginners due to their lower tensions.
 They also exert lower string tension on the bridge.
-Hence, these are preferred strings for Twelve string and delicately built guitars.
-Their tension is still much higher than safe withstanding capabilities of classical guitars.
+Hence, these are preferred strings for twelve-string and delicately built guitars.
+Their tension is still much higher than the safe withstanding capabilities of classical guitars.

 Coated Strings